cbartram/Nucleus/README.md

 ## Nucleus Templates

-The `--template=./path/to/your/component.js` is a powerful way to create new components based on previous components.
+The `--template ./path/to/your/component.js` is a powerful way to create new components based on previous components.

 Say for instance you have tons of components you need to make which all need to be wrapped in a `<Container />` component in the render method.

 You can use a template of a previously created (Container wrapped) component to quickly create all your new components!

-For example `nucleus Auth --template=./component/templates/YourTemplate.js` will use the `YourTemplate.js` file as a copy for Auth.
+For example `nucleus -n Auth --template ./component/templates/YourTemplate.js` will use the `YourTemplate.js` file as a copy for Auth.

 ## Handling Nucleus Errors

 Often times nucleus will give you errors saying that it cannot find the right path or location to create your component in.

-If you do not want to use the predefined location of your root directory (`./`) you **must** specify the option `--out=./path/to/your/components`
+If you do not want to use the predefined location of your root directory (`./`) you **must** specify the option `--out ./path/to/your/components`

 Its **very** important that you include the `.` before the path this way Nucleus knows to create the component in your current directory since it does not use absolute paths.

 For Example:

-`nucleus List --out=/src/components/pages`
+`nucleus -n List --out ./src/components/pages`

 would tell nucleus to search from your computers root `/` for a directory called `src` compared to

-`nucleus List --out=./src/components/pages`
+`nucleus -n List --out ./src/components/pages`

 which would command nucleus to create your component in `/Users/abc123/MyProject/src/components/pages` which is the correct location.